SciML/Surrogates.jl/docs/src/samples.md

 ## Adding a new sampling method

-Adding a new sampling method is a two step process:
+Adding a new sampling method is a two- step process:

-1. Add a new SamplingAlgorithm type
+1. Adding a new SamplingAlgorithm type
-2. Overload the sample function with the new type.
+2. Overloading the sample function with the new type.

 **Example**
 ```